OpenCDSS/cdss-rest-services-examples/examples/excel/README.md

 [Excel](https://products.office.com/en-us/excel) is a spreadsheet program created by Microsoft.
 It's used to create grids of text, numbers and formulas specifying calculations, among many other things.
-Different versions of Excel are available, including desktop Excel 2013 and later, Microsoft Office 365 online subscriptions, etc.
+Different versions of Excel are available, including desktop Excel versions, Microsoft Office 365 online subscriptions, etc.
 The underlying features are similar.